Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Unfolding the non-transverse Belyakov-Devaney transition

 \section{Unfolding the non-transverse Belyakov-Devaney transition}

-The three examples studied suggest that the transition we describe is generic, to that end we now construct a plausible analysis, to predict what happens in a neighborhood of the key codimension-two bifurcation in question.
-That is, we provide a partial unfolding of the case of a fold in a primary orbit first touching the Belyakov-Devaney transition and see if this can explain the phenomenon observed.
-We shall use the paradigm of spatial dynamics, in the limit $L \to \infty$, in which we consider the equilibrium problem and the spatial variable $x$ is replaced by a time-like variable $t$ in what follows (which should not be confused with the actual temporal variable of the time-dependent PDEs).
+The examples studied suggest that the transition we describe is generic, to that end we now construct a plausible analysis, to predict what happens in a neighborhood of the key codimension-two bifurcation in question.
+That is, we provide a partial unfolding of the case of a fold in a primary homoclinic orbit first touching the Belyakov-Devaney transition and see if this can explain the phenomenon observed.
+We shall use the paradigm of spatial dynamics, in the limit $L \to \infty$, in which we consider the steady problem and the spatial variable $x$ is replaced by a time-like variable $t$ in what follows (which should not be confused with the actual temporal variable of the time-dependent PDEs).

 We use the method pioneered by L.P.~Shil'nikov, see \cite{shilnibook} and references therein, specifically an adaptation to the previous work of the second author \cite{subsidiaryalan}, that considered symmetric homoclinic orbits to an equilibrium with complex eigenvalues in a reversible system.
-Here, we will consider a perturbation of the the primary homoclinic orbit, which will provide the conditions for the existence of bi-modal homoclinic orbits.
-The spirit of the analysis is that of a formal, justified calculation, we do not attempt to provide rigorous statements.
+Here, we will consider a perturbation of the the primary homoclinic orbit, which will provide the conditions for the existence of 2-pulse homoclinic orbits.
+The spirit of the analysis is that of a formal, justified calculation; we shall not attempt to provide rigorous statements.